FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/restconf/readme.md

 There are 3 pagination parameters that can be used individually or in combination with each other :

-1.  **offset :** This parameter lets us choose on which list entry value we want data to start rendering.
+1.  **offset :** The offset parameter defines the starting point in a list for data rendering, based on the index of list entry values.
+List indexing begins at 0, meaning `offset=2` starts rendering from the third list entry.
+The specified offset index entry is included in the output.
-2.  **limit :** Limit gives us the option to control how many node values are going to be displayed in our **GET** request.
+2.  **limit :** The limit parameter allows control over the number of node values displayed in a GET request.
+It specifies the maximum count of entries to be included in the response, starting from the entry defined by the offset (if provided).
-3.  **fetch=count :** Used to obtain the amount of children nodes in a specific node.
+3.  **fetch=count :** The fetch=count option is used to retrieve the total number of child nodes within a specific node.
+Instead of returning the node values, it provides a count of how many child nodes exist under the specified node.

 !!!
 Beware that pagination works only for list nodes.